 Inside “Ghetto Music”: Who Actually Played On The Rare D’Angelo Track

-But recently, I had the chance to speak with a reliable source directly involved in the session who cleared up exactly who played on the record and how the track actually came together.
+But recently, I had the chance to speak with a reliable source directly involved in the session who cleared up exactly who played on “Ghetto Music” and how the song actually came together.

 According to our source, the track was recorded in 1999 and the core lineup was: